vnesh-san/digital-me/README.md

 ## Usage

-Create a YAML configuration file specifying the author, output dataset file, and books with page ranges to include.
-You can also control how the text is split into chunks using the optional `chunk_size` and `overlap` settings.
+Create a YAML configuration file specifying the author, output dataset file and books with page ranges to include.
+You can also control how the text is split into chunks using the optional `chunk_size` and `overlap` settings. `chunk_size` is measured in characters (default `1024`) and words are never split across chunks.
+The `overlap` value is a ratio of how many words are reused from the end of the previous chunk when starting the next one (default `0.25`).
 A report of the planned splits is written before the dataset is generated.
 An example configuration is provided in `example_config.yaml`.